ildar-shaimordanov/my-scripts/cmd/cmdize/README.md

 This script provides more universal way to embed javascript to a batch file applicable for other engines.
 You can try it using the script.

+# OPTIONS

+* `/help`        - Show this help and description.
+* `/help:more`   - Show more details.
+* `/help:devel`  - Show extremely detailed help including internal details.
+* `/help:readme` - Generate a text for a README file
+* `/list` - Show the list of supported file extensions and specific options.
+* `/p` - Control displaying to standard output or a file.
+* `/w` - Control creating a standalone or hybrid file.
+* `/e` - Set the engine for using as the script runner.
+* `/x` - Set another extension to consider another file type.

 ## `/p[:on]`, `/p:off`